 Another big name in the health tracking world is Withings, maker of smart trackers including smartwatches and sleep monitors.
 Its Body Cardio scale is a powerhouse, with smart features like a heart rate tracker to let it take stock of more than just your weight.

 If you have a Withings smartwatch, this scale is a no-brainer, but it still makes sense if you're not in the system.
 Withings' app is nicely laid-out and the striped design of its scale is a little less robotic than some others on this list.

 Rounding out our representation of big fitness tracking brands is Garmin, which makes some of the most impressive premium wearables on the market, like the Fenix 6 Pro smartwatch.
-Its smart scale is just as impressive as its watches are, measuring weight, BMI, body fat and water percentage, bone and muscle mass.
+Its newest smart scale smart scale is just as impressive as its watches are, measuring weight, BMI, body fat and water percentage, bone and muscle mass.

 Like Fitbit and Withings' devices, it automatically uploads your data to take the burden off your shoulders, and the Garmin Connect app lets you take a hugely detailed look at breakdowns of your results.

-Nokia Body+ body composition Wi-Fi scale
+Withings Body+ body composition Wi-Fi scale

 You might find it under Nokia's name, or under Withings, since the latter built it, but the Body+ scale is basically a less expensive, slightly less powerful version of the Body Cardio we featured above.
 It's nonetheless still a great choice for those with slightly lower budgets who still want to get the benefits of a connected smart scale.

 It can sync to a range of health trackers including Apple Health and Google Fit, and is sleek and classy in its design.
 Given that it still tracks an impressive range of stats, the Body+ is a great option.